-"GLA" means gross leasable area.

-"GMA" means the greater Montreal area.

-"GP Interest" has the meaning given to that term under "The Partnership and Description of Partnership Units - Partnership Units".

-"GP Unit" means a unit representing the GP Interest in the Partnership.

-"GTA" means the greater Toronto area.

-"GVA" means the greater Vancouver area.

-"IFRS" means International Financial Reporting Standards as issued by the International Accounting Standards Board and as adopted by CPA Canada in Part I of the CPA Canada Handbook - Accounting, as amended from time to time.

-"Indebtedness" of any person means (without duplication): (i) any obligation of such person for borrowed money (including, for greater certainty, the full principal amount of convertible debt, notwithstanding its presentation under IFRS), (ii) any obligation of such person incurred in connection with the acquisition of property, assets or businesses, (iii) any obligation of such person issued or assumed as the deferred purchase price of property, (iv) any Capital Lease Obligation of such person, and (v) any obligations of the type referred to in clauses (i) through (iv) of another person, the payment of which such person has guaranteed or for which such person is responsible or liable; provided that, (A) for the purpose of clauses (i) through (v) (except in respect of convertible debt, as described above), an obligation will constitute Indebtedness of such person only to the extent that it would appear as a liability on the consolidated balance sheet of such person in accordance with IFRS, (B) obligations referred to in clauses (i) through (iii) exclude trade accounts payable, distributions payable to Unitholders or holders of other securities excluded from the definition of Indebtedness pursuant to clause (C) below, accrued liabilities arising in the ordinary course of business which are not overdue or which are being contested in good faith, deferred revenues, intangible liabilities, deferred income taxes, deferred financing costs, tenant deposits and indebtedness with respect to the unpaid balance of installment receipts where such indebtedness has a term not in excess of 12 months, and (C) Units, Class A LP Units, Class B LP Units, exchangeable securities and other equity securities that constitute debt under IFRS do not constitute Indebtedness.

-"Independent Trustee" means a Trustee who is "independent" pursuant to National Instrument 58-101 - Disclosure of Corporate Governance Practices.

-"Initial Properties" means the portfolio of 26 commercial properties located in Ontario, Saskatchewan, Alberta and British Columbia totaling approximately 958,000 square feet of GLA that the REIT indirectly acquired through the Partnership in conjunction with closing of the IPO, and "Initial Property" means any one of them.

-"IPO" has the meaning given to that term under "General Development of the Business - Initial Public Offering and Acquisition of the Initial Properties".

-"IPO Acquisition" means the acquisition by the REIT of the Initial Properties.

-"IPO Closing Date" means July 22, 2015.
+- "GLA" means gross leasable area. - "GMA" means the greater Montreal area. - "GP Interest" has the meaning given to that term under "The Partnership and Description of Partnership Units Partnership Units". - "GP Unit" means a unit representing the GP Interest in the Partnership. - "GTA" means the greater Toronto area. - "GVA" means the greater Vancouver area. - "IFRS" means International Financial Reporting Standards as issued by the International Accounting Standards Board and as adopted by CPA Canada in Part I of the CPA Canada Handbook Accounting, as amended from time to time. - "Indebtedness" of the REIT means (without duplication): (i) any obligation for borrowed money (including, for greater certainty, the full principal amount of convertible debt, notwithstanding its presentation under IFRS), (ii) any obligation incurred in connection with the acquisition of property, assets or businesses, (iii) any obligation issued or assumed as the deferred purchase price of property, (iv) any capital lease obligation (as defined under IFRS and in the Declaration of Trust), and (v) any obligations of the type referred to in clauses (i) through (iv) of another entity, the payment of which the REIT has guaranteed or for which the REIT is responsible or liable; provided that, (A) for the purpose of clauses (i) through (v) (except in respect of convertible debt, as described above), an obligation will constitute Indebtedness of the REIT only to the extent that it would appear as a liability on the consolidated balance sheet of the REIT in accordance with IFRS, (B) obligations referred to in clauses (i) through (iii) exclude trade accounts payable, distributions payable to Unitholders or holders of other securities excluded from the definition of Indebtedness pursuant to clause (C) below, accrued liabilities arising in the ordinary course of business which are not overdue or which are being contested in good faith, deferred revenues, intangible liabilities, deferred income taxes, deferred financing costs, tenant deposits and indebtedness with respect to the unpaid balance of installment receipts where such indebtedness has a term not in excess of 12 months, and (C) Units, Class A LP Units, and Class B LP Units, exchangeable securities and other equity securities that constitute debt under IFRS do not constitute Indebtedness. - "Independent Trustee" means a Trustee who is "independent" pursuant to National Instrument 58-101 Disclosure of Corporate Governance Practices. - "Initial Properties" means the portfolio of 26 commercial properties located in Ontario, Saskatchewan, Alberta and British Columbia totaling approximately 958,000 square feet of GLA that the REIT indirectly acquired through the Partnership in conjunction with closing of the IPO, and "Initial Property" means any one of them. - "IPO" has the meaning given to that term under "General Development of the Business Initial Public Offering and Acquisition of the Initial Properties". - "IPO Acquisition" means the acquisition by the REIT of the Initial Properties. - "IPO Closing Date" means July 22, 2015. - "Issued Securities" has the meaning given to that term under "Retained Interest Exchange Agreement", and "Issued Security" means any one of them.